rackerlabs/rackspace-how-to/content/general/support.md

 ### Fanatical Support for AWS

-Call Rackspace AWS Support at 1-800-961-4454.
+Call Rackspace AWS support at 1-800-961-4454.

-You can find support documentation at the [Fanatical Support for AWS Product Guide](https://manage.rackspace.com/aws/docs/product-guide/).
+You can find support documentation in the [Fanatical Support for AWS Product Guide](https://manage.rackspace.com/aws/docs/product-guide/).

 You can also log in to the [Fanatical Support for AWS Control Panel](https://manage.rackspace.com/) to access chat support.

-### OpenStack Cloud Support
+### OpenStack Cloud support

 Call Cloud support at 1-800-961-4454.

-Find API documentation at the [Rackspace Developer Docs site](https://developer.rackspace.com/docs/) and support documentation at the [How-To site](https://support.rackspace/how-to/).
+Find API documentation at the [Rackspace Developer Docs site](https://developer.rackspace.com/docs/) and support documentation at the [How-To site](/how-to/).

 You can also log in to the [Cloud Control Panel](https://mycloud.rackspace.com/) to access chat support.

-### Legacy Datapipe Support
+### Legacy Datapipe support

-You can call the following numbers for legacy Datapipe Support:
+You can call the following numbers for legacy Datapipe support:

 **United States**
 - Toll Free: +1 888-749-5821